christianThardy/Numerai-LSTM/README.md

   <img src="https://media.giphy.com/media/ZBVQCX7KA2qSOwMLEf/giphy.gif">
 </p>

-And with better parameter tuning/reducing the architecture the model was able to converge to the training data at <b>35</b> epochs with good results:
+And with better parameter tuning the model was able to converge to the training data at <b>35</b> epochs with good results:

 <p align="center">
   <br>